MORYX-Industry/application-developer-training/chapter-1-basics.md

 They ship with developer licenses, that need to be activated:

 * Open [*CodeMeter Control Center*](https://www.phoenixcontact.com/de-de/produkte/programmier-software-plcnext-engineer-1046008),
-  that you should have installed beforehand
+  that you should have installed beforehand through the [PHOENIX CONTACT Activation Wizard](https://www.phoenixcontact.com/de-de/produkte/programmier-software-plcnext-engineer-1046008)
 * Drag & Drop the `.WibuCmRau` files onto it

 ![Activate developer licenses](./chapter-1/drag-licenses.png)